motawy/portfolio-gatsby/content/about/index.md

   developing new products and improving the quality of existing ones, working in teams to iterate and improve the experiences that reach business goals."
+aboutImage: "./img/about.jpg"

+aboutInfo:
   aboutAge: 31
   aboutLocation: "Australia"
   aboutEmail: "hello@motawy.me"
   aboutPhone: "+61 402 671 497"
   aboutStatus: "Available"
-aboutImage: "./img/about.jpg"
 ---